 Nutrition Facts of Chicken gravy recipes for rice:

-7 Healthy benefits Chicken gravy recipes for rice:
+7 Healthy benefits of Chicken gravy recipes for rice:

 1. Heart Healthy:

-Chicken gravy recipes for rice are very heart healthy; it contains a lot of protein, are low in cholesterol, and are high in fiber.
+Chicken gravy recipes for rice are very heart-healthy; they contain a lot of protein, are low in cholesterol, and are high in fibre.

 2. Low in Cholesterol: